-When we are able to have you come back into the rooms again, we would love for you to read a book to the class from the selection of books in the basket on top of the cubbies or play a round of toddler Simon says.
+We would also love for you (when we are able to have you come back into the rooms again) to read a book to the class from the selection of books in our class Library.

 Another way we will continue to help the kids build relationships and relationship skills is by interacting with them, helping them to develop on the stages of play.
 The following are the stages of play for early childhood:

 Solitary Play (Birth-2 Years)